blnaxblachbl/itkitchen-react-native-ui-lib/README.md

 - **_Card_** - is UI component used to render some information.

-To use cards you need to install react-native-vector-icons
+To use cards you need to install [react-native-vector-icons](https://www.npmjs.com/package/react-native-vector-icons)
 ```
 npm install react-native-vector-icons
 ```
 OR
 ```
-yarn react-native-vector-icons
+yarn add react-native-vector-icons
 ```

 1. **cardType - default**